FigureTechnologies/asset-classification-smart-contract/README.md

 they can always be added by using the `UpdateAccessRoutes` execution route.
 Note: Access routes can specify a `name` parameter, as well, to indicate the reason for the route, but this is entirely optional.

-* `trust_verifier`: A boolean flag parameter that designates whether or not the onboarding account trusts the verifier to complete its work.
-If true, the onboarding account will be prompted to pay all verifier fees immediately upon the execution of this route.
-If false, the onboarding account will need to execute the `FinalizeClassification` execution route after verification has been completed; at that point, the onboarding account will be prompted to pay the verifier fees.
-Note: fees at the time of onboarding are recorded and stored until the `FinalizeClassification` step, ensuring that any changes made between onboarding and finalization will not affect the onboarding account's payment at the end of the process.

 ##### Emitted Attributes
 * `asset_event_type`: This value will always be populated as `onboard_asset`.